microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().goto(url[, options])](#framegotourl-options)

 #### page.hover(selector[, options])
 - `selector` <[string]> A selector to search for element to hover.
 If there are multiple elements satisfying the selector, the first will be hovered.
+See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `position` <[Object]> A point to hover relative to the top-left corner of element padding box.
 If not specified, hovers over some visible point of the element.
     - x <[number]>